nfdi4plants/nfdi4plants.github.io/src/content/docs/DataPublications.md

 There are a several criteria to consider during publication of your dataset:

 1. Of course, your data needs to be hosted in a repository to make it available for everyone.
-Various [repositories][KB-Repositories] exist, which have been developed to support data publication, e.g. [Zenodo][zenodo], including general, but also domain-specific data repositories exist.
+Various [repositories][kb-Repositories] exist, which have been developed to support data publication, e.g. [Zenodo][zenodo], including general, but also domain-specific data repositories exist.
-2. Your dataset needs to be well annotated, allowing other researchers to understand and reuse your data (see also [metadata][KB-Metadata]).
+2. Your dataset needs to be well annotated, allowing other researchers to understand and reuse your data (see also [metadata][kb-Metadata]).
-3. Your dataset needs to be assigned a [persistent identifier][KB-pid] (PID), such as a DOI.
+3. Your dataset needs to be assigned a [persistent identifier][kb-pid] (PID), such as a DOI.
 This can be assigned directly on the repository or with the help of a publication service, such as [Invenio][invenio].
 The identifier will others to cite your dataset.
 4. If the publisher validates your data, your metadata annotation is reviewed to ensure comprehensibility.
 There is also the possibility for publishing a data paper about the dataset, which may be published as a preprint, in a journal, or in a data journal that is dedicated to supporting data papers.
 The data may be hosted by the journal or hosted separately in a data repository.